puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/rawfiles.md

 also read the file contents. `Raw Files` also supports decompressing compressed files with the `WofCompression` alternative data stream (ADS) attribute.

-Since a filelisting can be extremely large every 100k entries artemis will output the data and then continue.
+Since a filelisting can be extremely large, every 100k entries artemis will output the data and then continue.

 Other Parsers: